-Skincare market statistics show that the market is expected to grow, especially as more and more younger consumers use such products.
-In 2022, the industry is expected to reach $163.5 billion.
-It will further focus more on natural products, and the projected number for 2025 is $189.3 billion.
+Skincare market statistics show that the market is expected to grow at a 4.18% rate, especially as more and more younger consumers use such products.
+It will further focus more on natural products, underskin care and skinimalism.

-Last year, the US brought in $17.5 billion in revenue, accounting for 24% of the world’s skincare market.
-It was closely followed by Japan, with $17 billion.
-China came in third with $14.1 billion.
+This year, the US will bring in £14.03 billion in revenue, accounting for 24% of the world’s skincare market.
+It is closely followed by Japan, with £13.56 billion.
+China comes in third with £11.69 billion.

 Makeup Industry Statistics

 19. The global makeup market was estimated at $42.7 billion in 2020.

 As the makeup industry recovers after the pandemic in 2021, it’s expected to keep growing by 2026.
 A beauty industry report states that foundation is the most popular product.

 20. Makeup sales fell by 40% in 2020 compared to 2019.

 Makeup sales statistics portray a sharp drop in 2020.
 For example, lip makeup sales fell by a dramatic 50%.
 Shoppers had fewer reasons to purchase such products, with stay-at-home orders and focusing on skincare rather than makeup.